Creamy Cajun Shrimp Pasta With Crab & Eggplant a.k.a. Eggplant Pirogue

 How to Assemble

-To assemble, add a layer of al dente pasta to dish.
+In a large bowl or plate, add a layer of tender pasta.
 Add one eggplant slice, top with creamy cajun sauce (not too much).
 Add a second eggplant slice.
 Spoon over enough sauce to cover eggplant and pasta making sure to grab enough shrimp and crab claws.
 Garnish with fresh parsley, a squeeze lemon juice and/or green onions.
 Serve with crusty bread and enjoy!

 Creamy Cajun Shrimp Pasta With Crab Claws & Fried Eggplant

-This creamy cajun shrimp pasta recipe is sure to please any seafood lover with its succulent crab claws, shrimp, and rich, creamy sauce.
-The eggplant provides a delicious and healthy base for this meal, making it a perfect choice for anyone looking for a hearty dinner option.
+This Cajun shrimp and crab pasta recipe is sure to please any seafood lover with its succulent crab claws, shrimp, and rich cream sauce.
+The eggplant provides a delicious and healthy base for this meal, making it a perfect choice for anyone looking for a hearty pasta dish.
 So whether you’re looking to impress your guests or simply treat yourself to a delicious meal, be sure to give this Fried Eggplant with Creamy Cajun Crab Claws & Shrimp recipe a try.
 You won’t be disappointed!

 Looking For More Cajun Inspired Dishes?